Quasi-Medial Distance Field (Q-MDF): A Robust Method for Approximating and Discretizing Neural Medial Axes: Method

-When the shape has sharp features, the mathematically defined medial axis should extend to the feature lines, with the radius at the feature lines being zero~\cite{wang2022computing}.
-However, the Q-MDF obtained from joint training tends to be smooth if no feature priors are incorporated, causing the resulting medial axis to not extend precisely to the feature lines.
-This sharp feature consolidation strategy provides a detachable module to promote both the quality of the medial axis and field representation on sharp features.
-In Section 4.3.1, we will explore how to infer sharp feature points from the input point cloud using the existing medial mesh.
-In Section 4.3.2, we will discuss how incorporating feature point priors can enhance the joint training of SDF and MDF.
+For shapes with sharp features, the mathematically defined medial axis should extend to the feature lines, where the corresponding radius becomes zero~\cite{wang2022computing}.
+However, the Q-MDF obtained from joint training tends to be overly smooth if no feature priors are incorporated, causing the resulting medial axis to deviate from these feature lines.
+To address this, we introduce a sharp feature enhancement module, which serves as an optional component to improve both the accuracy of the medial axis and the fidelity of the field representation around sharp features.
+Section~\ref{subsubsec:detection} describes how sharp feature points are inferred from the input point cloud using the existing medial mesh, while Section~\ref{subsubsection:training_feature} discusses how these feature point priors are incorporated to enhance the joint training of SDF and MF.